 Note that unlike files included via #include, visudo will not edit the files in a #includedir directory unless one of them contains a syntax error.
-It is still possible to run visudo with the -f flag to edit the files directly.
+It is still possible to run visudo with the -f flag to edit the files directly, but this will not catch the redefinition of an alias that is also present in a different file.